 It is also critical not to expose the patch to high heat, such as with heating pads or hot baths, because this can accelerate the drug's release and increase risks.

-Press hard for at least 30 seconds to achieve good bonding
+Press firmly for 30 seconds to ensure adhesion.

 Fentanyl dose adjustment—either increasing or decreasing—is typically stepwise.
 Physicians may gradually switch patients from fentanyl patch 25 to fentanyl patch 50 mcg effects, or vice versa, based on the patient's experience, tolerance, and pain requirements.